DaveTheMonitor/TMModTutorial/SavingData.md

 }
 ```

-**NOTE:** *Do not forget the `using` statements for the stream and BinaryWriter!*
+**NOTE:** *Do not forget the `using` statements for the stream and BinaryWriter!
+These objects are disposable, and not disposing them will cause problems!*

 **NOTE:** We're using `StudioForge.Engine.Core.FileSystem` instead of `System.IO.File` because the world path isn't always a full path.
 The `FileSystem` methods handle that for us.

 Now if you load a world with your mod and save it, you'll see a new file in the mod folder named `tutorialdata.dat` that's 8 bytes large.

-For readability, let's move this saving logic to a new method:

 ## Reading Our Data